Metrics

 Cardinality guardrails

-OTEL attributes become Prometheus labels.
+OTel attributes become Prometheus labels.
 Each unique label-value combination is a separate time series, and series count is the dominant cost driver for both Prometheus and managed services like GCP Cloud Monitoring.
 Use bounded enums; never put unbounded values in attributes.

 Attribute